 X had been convicted at age 17 of two offences of encouraging terrorism contrary to s1(2) Terrorism Act 2006.
 At age 18, he was sentenced on each count concurrently to a DTO for 18 months.
 An application was made by the Secretary of State to delay X’s release by two months.
-1. This was not because of particularly bad custodial behaviour as per the guidance,2 but because the National Probation Service had assessed X to pose a high risk of harm to himself and the public if released at the mid-point.
+1. This was not because of particularly bad behaviour in custody as per the guidance,2 but because the National Probation Service had assessed X to pose a high risk of harm to himself and the public if released at the mid-point.
 This was based on his psychological vulnerabilities to grooming combined with his conversion to Islam, previous association with Sudesh Amman, and the general context of recent terrorist attacks.
 Thus, the National Probation Service had prepared a detailed training plan for the additional two months in detention to combat these concerns.
 The judge, considering the application, considered the delay order to be necessary and appropriate to the risks and thus granted the application.
 X’s counsel argued two grounds for judicial review: 1) that the youth court erred in law by admitting evidence that was not provided to the court or X and; 2) the court took into account an irrelevant consideration and/or exercised its power for a purpose extraneous to the statutory purpose.